Jittering jets by negative angular momentum feedback in cooling flows: Summary

 \section{Summary}

-Motivated by the thorough study of \cite{Ubertosietal2021} I applied the general jittering jets in cooling flow scenario \citep{Soker2018Jit} to the cooling flow cluster RBS~797.
-The thorough study of \cite{Ubertosietal2021} allows me to locate the zone in which the jets from the first outburst interact with the clumps that later feed the SMBH to launch the jets of the second outburst.
+Motivated by the thorough study of \cite{Ubertosietal2021} I applied the general jittering jets in cooling flow scenario \citep{Soker2018Jit} to the cooling flow cluster \astrobj{RBS 797}.
+This scenario is based on jets that uplift gas that stimulate the AGN feedback (e.g., \citealt{Prasadetal2015, McNamaraetal2016}), and on falling clumps that change the jets' axis by their angular monentum (e.g., \citealt{Babuletal2013}) The thorough study of \cite{Ubertosietal2021} allows me to locate the zone in which the jets from the first outburst (first jet-launching episode) interact with the clumps that later feed the SMBH to launch the jets of the second outburst.